Ravensblood CH.1

 “Yeah, six feet even.”

-“Can you change the light bulb up there for me later?
+“Good.
+You can change the light bulb up there for me later.
 It went out earlier today.”

-A loud thump came from the ceiling above.
-Then a thud followed by the sounds of creaking footsteps.
-Someone was up in the attic.
+A thunderous bang came from above, followed by a strong thump on the ceiling.
+Someone was in the attic.

 CHAPTER 2